-Over the course of my academic career, my research has been focused on the discovery of novel compounds with potential therapeutic effects in the central nervous system, prodrugs, and peptidomimetics.
+Over the course of my academic career, my research has been focused on the discovery of novel compounds with potential therapeutic effects in the central nervous system, prodrugs and peptidomimetics.
 During my graduate work at the University of Kentucky, I was involved in the design of compounds with potential long-acting anticonvulsant effects.
 Our approach involved attaching alkylating groups at various positions on the succinimide ring system in an attempt to produce compounds capable of binding covalently to a receptor site.
 Although many of these compounds exhibited potent anticonvulsant activity, none had an appreciably long duration of action.
 In retrospect, the idea of covalently attaching a drug, such as an anticonvulsant, to a receptor site, probably would not lead to a long acting compound.
 Nevertheless, my graduate work stimulated an interest on the chemistry of five-membered nitrogen heterocycles throughout my academic career.
+We continue to pursue the discovery of novel anticonvulsants with new modes of action.

 My interest in dopaminergic ligands stems from my postdoctoral work at Purdue University under the direction of Professor John Cassady.
 At the time, we were interested in the development of prolactin inhibitors based on the ergoline ring system.
 Dopamine was known to be an inhibitor of prolactin release and that certain breast tumors were prolactin-dependent.
 Thus, the discovery of dopaminergic ligands having prolactin inhibiting activity was of potential therapeutic value.
 After leaving Purdue for my first faculty position at the University of Toledo, I became involved in the synthesis of ergoline fragments having dopaminergic activity.
 However, the piperidine ring (D-ring) contained in the ergoline ring system was replaced by the five-membered pyrrolidine ring system.
 This research was pursued in collaboration with Peter Andersen and Mark Scheidelar at Novo Nordisk A/S in Denmark.
 We discovered that the tricyclic benz[e]indole ring system provided the framework for compounds with potent affinity for the dopamine D3 receptor.